crate/crate-howtos/docs/best-practices/migrating-from-mysql.rst

 ..
 SEEALSO::

-   Read :ref:`efficient_data_import` for more information how to import huge datasets into CrateDB.
+   Read :ref:`bulk-inserts` for more information how to import huge datasets into CrateDB.